With the release of iOS 8 and Apple's innovative new programming language...

 There are 100s of Android development frameworks that can save you a huge chunk of time and make it easier to build basic Android apps.

-Other Essential Android Resources:
+Essential Android Development Resources:

 2. #AndroidDev Weekly – One curated e-mail each week for Android developers.